-Product Name: Co ode Number:

-Case/Pack/Count/Portion Size:

-Total Weight (Grams or Ounces) of One Ready-to-Eat Ser ving of Produc et:

-serving: eal, flour, bran, or germ per product

-(specify serving weight) ready- of Grains/Breads for the USDA Child

-Signature Title

-Printed Name Date Telephone Number

-or whole-grain flour.
-If using a cereal, it mus (2) the exact or minimum amount of creditab breads may be credited in 1/4-serving increm ber 2001.
-PRODUCT FORMULA st be whole grain, enriched, or fortified. le grains must be documented to assure tents.
-See FNS Instruction 783-1, Rev. Bran and germ are central 14.75 grams of a 2, to equal 1 serving a FOR PREI tems must be enriched or whole grain, made from enriched redited the same as enriched or whole-grain meal or flour; creditable grains equals one grains/breads serving.
-Grains/Grains/Breads or FNS Food-Buying Guide, revised Novem-PARED FRUIT/VEGETABLE
+Product Name: roduct Name: Code Number: Case/Pack/Count/Portion Siz e: Total Weight (Grams or Ound ces) of One Ready-to-Eat Serving of Proc duct: serving: hts of each enriched and/or whole-grain nation is true and correct and that l product contains serving( Signature Title Printed Name Date Telephone Number or whole-grain flour.
+If using a cereal, it flour; (2) the exact or minimum amount of Grains/breads may be credited in 1/4-ser November 2001.
+PRODUCT FORMUL must be whole grain, enriched, or fortified.
+Bran and germ a of creditable grains must be documented to assure that 14.75 ving increments.
+See FNS Instruction 783-1, Rev. 2, to equal CATION STATEMENT FOR PR grams of creditable grains equals one grains/breads serving.
+I 1 serving Grains/Breads or FNS Food-Buying Guide , revised e: Volume and Weight of One S erving of Product: Weight of Total Product FNumber of Portions/Servi Per Batch: I certify that the above inform volume/weight) of the above Child Nutrition Programs. nation is true and correct and that one product (ready-to-eat) contains serving (specify serving servings of Fruit/Vegetable for the Signature Title Printed Name Date Telephone Number in or enriched flour or meal, bran or germ, or an equiv ins/Breads.
+Grains/Breads may be credited in 1/4-serv alent amount of cereal as provided in FNS Instruction ving increments.

-Product Name: Co ode Number:

-Case/Pack/Count/Portion Size:

-Volume and Weight of One Serv ring of Product:

-Weight of Total Product PerNumber of Portions/Serving

-I certify that the above informat ume/weight) of the above produ Child Nutrition Programs. ion is true and correct and ct (ready-to-eat) contains that one serving (specify serving volservings of Fruit/Vegetable for the

-Signature Title

-Printed Name Date Telephone Number

-^{} CNP requires 16 grams of whole-grain or enriched flour or meal, bran or germ, or an equivalent amount of cereal as provided in FNS Instruction 783-1, Rev. 2, to equal 1 serving Grains/Breads.
-Grains/Breads may be credited in 1/4-serving increments.

-^{} CNP requires a minimum of 1/8 cup fruit/vegetable to equal 1 serving Fruit/Vegetable.
+CNP requires a minimum of 1/8 cup fruit/vegetable to equal 1 serving Fruit/Vegetable.